 Assessment in this course will be competency based, in that the student will be required to demonstrate competency in a range of tasks.
 The assessment coding which will apply is either C or NYC, where C is Competent and NYC is Not Yet Competent.
 Assessment procedures are transparent and address the key assessment principles of being valid, reliable, flexible, fair and cost effective.
 Assessment strategies encompass a range of techniques, which include, but are not limited to the use of:

 - Direct observation of performance

+- Simulations of workplace activities

-- ✓ Oral questioning
+- Oral questioning

-- ✓ Practical exercises
+- Practical exercises

-✓ Video evidence of practical skills
+- Video evidence of practical skills

-- ✓ Projects/assignments
+- Projects/assignments

-- ✓ Work portfolios
+- Work portfolios

-- ✓ Verbal questioning
+- Verbal questioning

-- ✓ Simulations of workplace activities - ✓ Role plays and scenarios
+- Role plays and scenarios